Neroli1108/code-function-analysis-vscode-ext/README.md

 - **Mentor-Like Feedback**: Get constructive advice with clear explanations for each recommendation.
 - **Interactive Learning**: Access relevant documentation and examples for further learning.
 - **Feedback Customization**: Tailor the analysis focus and feedback level to your preferences.
-- **Multi-Language Support**: Initially supports Python, with plans to extend to JavaScript, Java, C++, and more.
+- **Multi-Language Support**: Supports Python, JavaScript, Java, C++, and more.
+- **Automatic Selection Analysis**: Automatically analyzes selected code with debouncing to prevent excessive requests.
+- **Retry Logic for Analysis Requests**: Retries analysis if the initial request fails.
+- **Status Bar Updates**: Real-time status updates during code analysis.
+- **Supports OpenAI and Hugging Face Models**: Switch between OpenAI and Hugging Face for flexibility.

 ## Installation